monciego/monciego/README.md

 ## Hi 👋, I'm [Jericho Bantiquete](https://jerichobantiquete.netlify.app/)
 <h3 align="left">A passionate frontend developer from Philippines</h3>

-- 👨‍💻 All of my projects are available at [https://jerichobantiquete.netlify.app/](https://jerichobantiquete.netlify.app/)
+- 👨‍💻 Some of my projects are available at [https://jerichobantiquete.netlify.app/](https://jerichobantiquete.netlify.app/)

 - 📫 How to reach me **jerichobantiquete@gmail.com**